Making and responding to requests

 An example of a request that may be considered more polite is this:

-IX-you WANT DANCE AGAIN IX-youy/n q
+[Gloss: IX-you WANT DANCE AGAIN IX-you; Non-manual signal: y/n q]

 Ask them whether English or other languages they are familiar with have different styles of language for making requests.
 For example, how would they make a request to their grandmother (or another elder) as opposed to making a request to a teacher or a friend.